Until U.S. Capitol riot, Amazon expressed scant concern about violent content on Parler, social network says

 In a court filing, Parler said that communication with Amazon continued as Parler prepared for the possibility that President Donald Trump could join the social network, bringing millions of new users with him.

 The claims complicate Amazon’s portrayal of the events leading up to the Seattle tech giant’s suspension of Parler’s cloud-service account Sunday.
-Amazon Web Services (AWS), Amazon’s cloud-computing arm, booted Parler off its servers after reports that users on the right-leaning platform were advocating and glorifying violence against Trump opponents and that Parler users were among the mob storming the Capitol.
+Amazon Web Services (AWS), Amazon’s cloud-computing arm, booted Parler off its servers after reports that some of the right-leaning platform’s 15 million users were advocating and glorifying violence against Trump opponents.
+Parler users were also among the mob storming the Capitol, Gizmodo reported.

 In a lawsuit filed Monday in federal district court in Seattle, Parler asserted that Amazon’s actions breached their service contract and violated antitrust law.
 Responding Tuesday, Amazon contended that it had repeatedly expressed concern with Parler’s inadequate content moderation and had reported more than 100 problematic posts to Parler executives before ultimately determining that Parler had violated Amazon’s terms of use and suspending its account.